torao/quebic/README.md

 * Compression option for efficient storing large JSON or vector.
 * Data type verification with simple schema.
 * Simple two-files data store.
-* $n$:$1$ parallel push, parallel pop.
+* 1:1 lock-based parallel push and pop.

-## Implementation Guide
+## Sample

-You should:
+When you use Quebic in your project, you should:

-1. determine what type `T` you want to push into queue.
+1. determine what type `T` that you want to push into queue.
-2. implement `Value2Struct[T]` to specify schema and transform your queue-data to schema.
+2. implement `Value2Struct[T]` to specify schema of queue and transform your queue-data `T` to schema.
-3. determine `capacity` of queue.
+3. determine limit items to keep queue as `capacity`.

 ```scala
 import java.io.File